DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/UserTyposcript/Index.rst

 User TypoScript
 ^^^^^^^^^^^^^^^

 The user configuration is injected by default and makes some smaller adjustments to backend users.
 The configurations herein aren't very extensive and allow backend users to clear global cache for example.
-What may should taken into account is the circumstance, that Crystalis deactivates uploading of files directly inside content element forms, thus forcing users to make use of the filelist module.
+What may should taken into account is the circumstance, that Crystalis deactivates uploading of files directly inside content element forms, thus forcing users to make use of the File List module.

 .. _preset-user-ts-deactivate: